bbbradsmith/NESertGolfing/readme.md

 directly in more efficient assembly.

 The output NES ROM *temp/dgolf.nes* is built by running *build.bat*.

+The build will also create a debug symbols file *temp/dgolf.deb*, which can be used with the Mesen emulator.

 Some additional assembly code is contained in *blend.s*.
 I made this separately as a generic routine to blend between any